arangodb/docs/3.10/programs-arangod-log.md

 <small>Introduced in: v3.10.0</small>

-structured parameters for logging: `--log.structured-param`
+Structured parameters for logging: `--log.structured-param`

-Some log messages can be displayed together with some other useful parameters in a structured form.
+Some log messages can be displayed together with other useful parameters in a structured form.
-The parameters that can be displayed with the log messages are the name of the database, username and the url.
+These parameters are a database name, a username and a url.
-The parameters can be set upon starting the server or during execution via HTTP request.
-When the parameters are given upon starting the server with `--log.structured-param`, both providing only the parameter name and providing it with the `true` value are considered as setting the parameter to true.
+You can set the parameters when starting the server or during execution via an HTTP request.
+When you give the parameters upon starting the server with `--log.structured-param` and provide the parameter name by itself or with the `true` value, it's considered as setting the parameter to true.
-Hence, the parameter will be displayed along with the log messages.
+Hence, the parameter will be displayed along with log messages.
-The usage upon starting the server is, for example:
+For example:
 `arangod --log.structured-param database=true --log.structured-param username`.
-If the parameter is set during execution with via HTTP request, it must be sent as an object.
-A parameter that was set upon server start can be unset by providing its name as a key and `false` as value.
+If you set the parameter during execution via an HTTP request, it must be sent as an object.
+The parameter which was set upon the server start can be unset by providing its name as a key and `false` as a value.